 Treatment is just the first step to recovery at our rehabilitation center.
 During this process, family members sometimes have mixed feelings, fearing that if rehab does not work, nothing will.
 It is important for you to remember that outside influences cannot cause a relapse-only the person who takes a drug or picks up a drink is responsible for that.

 Self-awareness is key in the healing process, and we’re here to give you the tools to succeed.
-The Watershed Family Program Director explains that the chemically dependent person in early recovery needs to be extra vigilant and aware regarding their personal signs and symptoms of relapse, triggers and scenarios that could result in relapse.
+The Addiction Recovery Center Family Program Director explains that the chemically dependent person in early recovery needs to be extra vigilant and aware regarding their personal signs and symptoms of relapse, triggers and scenarios that could result in relapse.

 Treatment can work if the person is open-minded, honest, and willing to do what it takes to work a program of recovery and get as much out of their treatment experience as possible.
 Many people believe that if the person is not willing when they go into treatment, that they will not be willing while they are in treatment – this not always true.
 There are many addicts and alcoholics that are scared to attend treatment and seem uninterested in the beginning, only to recover long after they leave rehab.
 Treatment and recovery are a process and need their time and place in order to fully work.
 Attending a 12-step support group like Al-Anon or Nar-Anon can be very beneficial when it comes to healing from a loved one’s addiction as well.
 Be patient with your loved ones progress and remember that it is ultimately up to them if they wish to recover long-term.